Michael-Vincerra/clear-linux-documentation/source/clear-linux/guides/basics/basics.rst

 ######

 Learning the basics of |CL| isn't that different from other Linux\* distros.
 With one exception. |CL| is simpler.
-And it's easier to manage.
+And it's easier to manage because of :ref:`bundles-about`.

 Intro paragraph.